 - Journey of Sound to the Brain explains how sounds make their way from the source to your brain.

 - Where’s the Noise? describes common sources of dangerous sounds that surround kids.

 - Keep Listening to the Beat give kids ways to protect their hearing and still enjoy the sounds they love.

 - Print out our crossword puzzle and have it ready for use with kids.

 - Have kids Test Their Noise Knowledge to see what they know about hearing loss and noise.

-- Post a shareable image to your own social media account.
+- Post our multimedia content to your own social media account.

 Download or Order Free Resources

 Noisy Planet offers downloads and publications to order—all free of charge.